DALLAS — Today in Aviation, Trans World Airlines (TWA), formed as Transcontinental & Western Air, emerged from its first bankruptcy in 1993.

 To recoup his money, Icahn developed the “Karabu deal.”
-This saw TWA tickets being sold to the Karabu Corp, a company he controlled, at a massive 45% discount.
+This saw TWA tickets being sold to Karabu Corp., a company he controlled, at a massive 45% discount.
 The deal cost the airline an estimated $150 million per year.
 This pushed TWA into its second bankruptcy on June 30, 1995.

-It emerged a few months later and for the first time in many years, the carrier announced a modest profit.
+It emerged a few months later, and for the first time in many years, the carrier announced a modest profit.
 Then tragedy struck with the loss of TWA Flight 800.
-All 230 on board were killed when a Boeing 747 bound for Paris (CDG) exploded off Long Island.
+All 230 souls on board were killed when a Boeing 747 bound for Paris (CDG) exploded off Long Island.

 A turnaround plan was introduced.
 Hundreds of new planes were ordered, and on-time performance drastically improved.
 But financial woes continued.
 The company’s third bankruptcy was declared in January 2001, and it was purchased by AA in April 2001.